 - Check clotting factors related to a bleeding or platelet disorder

 - Identify inherited blood clotting disorders that can cause deep vein thrombosis, a clot that forms in one of the body’s deep veins

 Other blood-based tests are used to monitor treatment and help you manage chronic blood-related conditions.
 Your blood may also be examined under a microscope to assess your platelets.

 A sample of bone marrow is removed from your hipbone and examined under a microscope.
 This test may reveal characteristics that help your doctor determine the best course of treatment for you.

 Ultrasound, which uses sound waves to create pictures of blood flowing through the arteries and veins in the leg, is used to check for deep vein thrombosis.
 Other imaging tests, such as CT or MRI scans, take pictures of your organs and tissues that may be affected by blood disorders.

 Comprehensive Anemia Care

-- Access to clinical trials.
 Our doctors are involved in clinical trials aimed at improving treatments for anemia.
-You may have the opportunity to participate in our ongoing clinical trials to test these new therapies and surgical approaches before they become widely available at other centers.
+You may have the opportunity to participate in our ongoing clinical trials to test new therapies and surgical approaches before they become widely available at other centers.